sgotzler/praxis-session/hypothesis.md

-# Using hypothes.is to Create Collaborative Annotations
+# Using hypothes.is to create collaborative annotations

 ### 1. Sign Up For a *hypothes.is* account
 ![hypothes.is1](/assets/img/hypo-image1.png)